 - commit to satisfy all requirements of the course;

-- submit all application materials by February 10, 2017, including:
+- submit all application materials by the scheduled due date, including:

 - agree to attend all seven full-day, instructor-led sessions;

 - complete capstone projects;